 If you already have a great infotainment system from the factory but are looking to further enhance your car audio experience, adding a subwoofer might be the perfect option.
-A subwoofer will add some much-needed bass to your sound system.
+It will add some much-needed depth to your sound system.

-The first thing you will need to purchase in addition to your new subwoofer is either a monoblock or a 5-channel amplifier.
-This is what you will need to actually amplify your subwoofer.
-A subwoofer is useless without an amplifier to go along with it.
-On our website, we have a number of subwoofers that have built-in amplifiers for those looking to simplify this process.
+The first thing you will need to purchase in addition to your new subwoofer is a monoblock amplifier.
+This is what you will need to supply your sub with enough power to do its job.
+NVX also manufactures powered subwoofers which come with a built-in amp.

-In addition, you will also need an amp kit to run power from your car battery to your amplifier itself.
-That amp kit also includes everything else you will need including wires and cables such as RCAs, speaker wire, and remote wire.
+You will also need an amp kit to run power from your car battery to the amplifier itself.
+That kit includes everything you will need including wires and cables such as RCAs, speaker wire, and remote wire.